Polygons

 β = 180 − 360 p/n.

 These angles are listed in Table 1 below, for instance, for a Triangle, the inner angles are 60 degrees.
 The sum is therefore 180 degrees.
 This sum is valid for all triangles in flat, Euclidean spaces.
+For the Pentagon, we obtain the aforementioned inner angle of 108 degrees.

 Fig. 2.9: Definition of the main angles of a Polygon.
 The black circle circunscribes the Polygon, and has radius R0, the side is given by ℓ.